Russel88/RCon3D/README.md

 We can also quantify how much space a channel (target) occupy at certain distances from another channel (focal).
 This is similar to co-aggregation, although this is directed.
-With set number of random pixels, `occupancy` is more precise than the `co_agg`, especially in images with low fill.

 Lets run it until 21 microns.
 As an example we pick 200 random pixels, and we run the whole thing 5 times to see how picking random pixels